This simple, no knead asiago bread is ready in just a few hours! Baked in a Dutch Oven for a crispy crust and chewy interior.

 Store leftover bread in an airtight container in the fridge for 2-3 days.
 To reheat, pop bread into a 350°F oven for 5-10 minutes until it is crisp and warmed through.
 You can also pop individual slices right from the fridge into a toaster or toaster oven.
 (You might remember we usually don't recommend storing bread in the fridge, but we make an exception for this loaf: it needs to stay cold since it's packed with cheese!)

-Yes!
 Store sliced bread in an airtight container (we love using Stasher Bags for this!) and freeze for 2-3 months.
-When you're ready to use it, let bread defrost on the counter for a few hours or in the fridge overnight.
-You can also pop frozen bread slices directly into a toaster or oven.
+When you're ready to use it, let bread defrost on the counter for an hour, or in the fridge overnight.
+You can also pop frozen bread slices directly into a hot oven or toaster oven to reheat.

 See even more detailed FAQs about bread baking in our Easy Crusty French Bread post, or enroll in our Everyday Artisan Bread course for step-by-step training lessons that take you through every technique, buzzword, and more!